project-oak/arcsjs-chromium/README.md

 ```

 The `searchFilter` variable is now destructured from the third argument
-of `decorator`, stashed in the output as `myFilter`, which is picked up in
+of `decorator` and stashed in the output as `myFilter`, which is picked up in
 the `filter` function.

-Whenever you use UI state, it's a good idea to initialize it to something, here
+Whenever you use UI state, it's a good idea to initialize it to something.
+Here
-we do this in a special function called
+we do this in a special function called `initialize` invoked on particle
-`initialize` invoked on particle startup.
+startup.

 ```
 initialize({}, state) {